-The South’s Best Small Towns In Every State 2018
+The South’s Best Small Towns in Every State

 Florida: St. Augustine

 It might be the Ancient City, but it’s not a forgotten one.
 Founded by the Spanish in 1565, St. Augustine is an architectural gem on Florida’s Atlantic Coast, roughly midway between Jacksonville and Daytona Beach.
 Read more.

 Kentucky's second-oldest city and the "Bourbon Capital of the World," Bardstown sits at the head of the Kentucky Bourbon Trail.
 It’s home to six great distilleries.
 Plus, plenty of charming bed-and-breakfasts ensure that you’ll have a lovely place to rest your head after a long day of gallery hopping and bourbon sipping.
 Read more.